awsdocs/aws-private-ca-user-guide/doc_source/PcaTerms.md

 ## Private certificate<a name="terms-pca-cert"></a>

-ACM Private CA certificates are private SSL/TLS certificates that you can use within your organization, but are untrusted on the public internet\.
+AWS Private CA certificates are private SSL/TLS certificates that you can use within your organization, but are untrusted on the public internet\.
 Use them to identify resources such as clients, servers, applications, services, devices, and users\.
 When establishing a secure encrypted communications channel, each resource uses a certificate like the following as well as cryptographic techniques to prove its identity to another resource\.
 Internal API endpoints, web servers, VPN users, IoT devices, and many other applications use private certificates to establish encrypted communication channels that are necessary for their secure operation\.
 By default, private certificates are not publicly trusted\.
 An internal administrator must explicitly configure applications to trust private certificates and distribute the certificates\.

 ```
 Certificate: